Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 ## TAGS

-Tagging is used to capture a point in history to mmarked version release of your codebase.
+Tagging is used to capture a point in history.
+And to a mark version release of your codebase.

 Github makes it easy to explore tagged versions of a Git repo.
 Remember that Tag is not specific to Github, its a Git feature.